atreyeem99/ORCA-keywords/README.md

 - `GaussianName "GAU" ` String defining the name of the Gaussian optimizer
 - `DX 0.005` Increment in Bohr for the differentiation.
 - `TransInvar true ` Take advantage of translation invariance
+- `CentralDiff true ` You should use two-sided numerical differentiation,